jazzband/Watson/docs/user-guide/configuration.md

 frame (if any) by default.
 The option can be overridden on the command line with the `-c/-C` resp. `--current/--no-current` flags.

+#### `options.log_pager`

+If `true` (or not set), the output of the `log` command will be run through a pager by default.
+The option can be overridden on the command line with the `--pager/--no-pager` flags.
+If other commands output in colour, but `log` does not, try disabling the pager.

 #### `options.report_current`

 If `true`, the output of the `report` command will include the currently